cantaloupe-project/cantaloupe/README.md

-Furthermore, some processors are inefficient in that they have to create new images internally at each intermediate step in the processing pipeline (cropping, scaling, rotating, etc.), and each one occupies precious memory.
+Furthermore, some processors are inefficient in that they have to create new images internally at each intermediate step in the processing pipeline (cropping, scaling, rotating, etc.).
+Each one occupies precious memory.

 It's easy to see where RAM becomes a very major consideration here.
-It is completely normal to see transient spikes of hundreds of megabytes of memory use on the Java heap in response to a single zooming-image-viewer request.
+With the processors that do their work in Java, It is completely normal to see transient spikes of hundreds of megabytes of memory use on the Java heap in response to a single zooming-image-viewer request.
 The JVM will accommodate by dynamically increasing the heap size.
 From the operating system's perspective, the process is bloating up to multiple gigabytes in size, but there is nothing wrong -- most of this is actually unused heap space.

 The smaller the available heap space, the larger the source images, and the larger the number of simultaneous requests, the greater the likelihood of